-The value of the second example is the value of the (N-l)st designational expression of the switch list in the declaration of the switch CHOOSE.
-If, for example, at the time the designational expression is to be evaluated, N has the value 2.2, then N-l has to be transferred to the 'INTEGER' type value 1 and therefore the value of the designational expression is the value of the first designational expression within the switch list of CHOOSE.
+The value of the second example is the value of the (N-1)th designational expression of the switch list in the declaration of the switch CHOOSE.
+If, for example, at the time the designational expression is to be evaluated, N has the value 2.2, then N-1 has to be transferred to the 'INTEGER' type value 1 (cf. 4.2.4.) and therefore the value of the designational expression is the value of the first designational expression within the switch list of CHOOSE.